Generic selectors

 Argentina are the current world champions after their final victory over France in December 2022 | Photo: Joel Marklund/BILDBYRÅN/Icon Sport

-The clubs share a deep-rooted rivalry which dates back over 100 years and is known to be one of world football's most intense.
+The clubs share a deep-rooted rivalry which dates back over 100 years and is known to be one of the world's most intense.

 There are nine football teams in Buenos Aires including Boca Juniors